gjassoah/fd-seminar-www/content/about/index.md

 ### Live stream

 The talks will also be [live-streamed](https://www.fd-seminar.xyz/live).
-The required credentials are
+The login credentials for accessing the live stream are as follows:
 ```
 username: fd-seminar
 password: access code for the BigBlueButton session